SichangHe/prev_DKU_signature_work/proposal/rationale.md

     Academic activities vary and imposes different requirements to their platforms.

-It also does not require much artificial content moderation because people in an academic forum are usually well-behaved.
+It also does not require much manual content moderation because people in an academic forum are usually well-behaved.

 Moreover, academic forums are in high demand as the academia world is quite